quanghuy1242/next-blog/MIGRATION_PLAN.md

 - ✅ Pagination works correctly with new schema
 - ✅ Filtering by category/tags works with new where clauses
 - ✅ Tag structure (object array) is properly handled
-- ✅ About page renders user bio content with Lexical
 - ✅ All tests pass and updated for new data structures
 - ✅ No DatoCMS dependencies remain (`react-datocms` removed)
 - ✅ Performance is equal or better than before
 - ✅ Image loading performance is optimized with R2 transformations
 - ✅ Security: No API keys or sensitive data exposed in client-side code

+### Phase 2 Success (Final Polish - Lexical Rendering):

+- ✅ Lexical content renders correctly on all post pages
+- ✅ About page renders user bio content with Lexical
+- ✅ Rich text features work properly (links, images, lists, headings)
+- ✅ Custom Lexical nodes render correctly (if implemented)

 ---